jsohndata/project-modal-m4/README.md

-# Project Bootstrap 5 Modal using vanilla javascript
+# Project: Bootstrap 5 Modal
+Modal made with bootstrap 5 using vanilla javascript (#iceicebaby) no jQuery.

 ## Function
 **Onload**